-If an individual experienced an mTBI but they continue to report symptoms and memory complaints, then there are other factors that are causing the symptoms.
+If an individual experiences an mTBI but continue to report symptoms and memory complaints, then there are other factors that are causing the symptoms.

 Depression, anxiety, or other unrelated factors such as life stress can impact attention, concentration, and memory.

 Complicated mTBIs cause more cognitive impairment than uncomplicated mTBIs.
 Their 6-month functional recovery pattern is more similar to the recovery period of individuals with a moderate TBI.

 The good news is that 6 months post-injury, there are no notable differences between those with complicated and uncomplicated mTBIs on neuropsychological tests.
 The bad news is that those with a complicated mTBI have worse functional outcomes (e.g. more of an impact on their day-to-day functioning) compared to those with an uncomplicated mTBI.

 Individuals with complicated mTBIs have worse outcomes 6-12 months post-injury compared to those with an uncomplicated TBI.
 Those with complicated mTBIs also have similar functional outcomes 3-5 years after the initial injury as individuals with moderate and severe TBIs.

 What Are The Signs of a Moderate to Severe Traumatic Brain Injury (TBI)?

 We’ve included both moderate to severe TBI under the same heading because they are along the same continuum.

 Here is a breakdown of how we would differentiate a moderate TBI from a severe TBI.